zzxwill/odps/intl.en-US/User Guide/SQL/Type conversion.md

-# Type conversion {#concept_wyb_sgl_vdb .concept}
+# Type conversions {#concept_wyb_sgl_vdb .concept}

 MaxCompute SQL allows conversion between data types.
 The two conversion methods are **explicit type conversion** and **implicit type conversion**.

-## Explicit Conversions {#section_gvj_1jl_vdb .section}
+## Explicit conversion {#section_gvj_1jl_vdb .section}

-Explicit conversions use CAST to convert a value type to another one.
+Explicit conversions use CAST to convert a value type to another.
 The following table lists the types that can be explicitly converted in MaxCompute SQL.

 |From/To|Bigint|Double|String|Datetime|Boolean|Decimal|
 |:------|:-----|:-----|:-----|:-------|:------|:------|